Program in Zoonotic Virus Infections

-The Program in Zoonotic Virus Infections is focused on expanding our understanding of the potential of the estimated 1.6 million viruses capable of infecting mammals and birds that may have the ability to produce a novel pandemic in humans.
+The Program in Zoonotic Virus Infections is focused on expanding our understanding of the impact of viruses on health and ecosystems through the research of virus-host interactions that span taxonomic and disciplinary boundaries.

-The goal is to perform the innovative research needed to understand the mechanisms of viral emergence, prediction of new emerging viruses, and development of countermeasures for zoonotic threats.
-Adding climate change, urbanization, and globalization to our expanding human population has increased the threat of zoonotic events with devastating consequences.
+- Perform the innovative research needed to understand the mechanisms of viral emergence, prediction of new emerging viruses, and development of countermeasures for zoonotic threats